Kattis/problemtools/examples/README.md

 # bplusa

-This is an example of a problem using an output validator, showcasing different things to keep in mind when using output validator.
+This is an example of a problem using an output validator, where there are multiple valid answers.
+The output validator is written pretty generally, guarding against the most common mistakes when using output validators.
 It also demonstrates using Markdown as a statement language.